shoelfikar/e-sign-pdf/README.md

 - [x] Download PDF with signature

 ### ✅ Phase 2 - Enhanced Features (Completed)
-- [x] Multi-page PDF navigation dengan kontrol lengkap
+- [x] Multi-page PDF navigation with complete controls
-- [x] Text-based signature dengan multiple fonts
+- [x] Text-based signature with multiple fonts
 - [x] Image upload signature (PNG, JPG, JPEG)
-- [x] Resize & drag signature dengan react-rnd
+- [x] Resize & drag signature with react-rnd
 - [x] Multiple signatures per document & per page
 - [x] Zoom in/out PDF (50% - 300%)
 - [x] QR Code signature generator
-- [x] Real-time preview untuk semua signature types
+- [x] Real-time preview for all signature types

+### ✅ Phase 3 - Authentication & Theme (Completed)
+- [x] User authentication system with login page
+- [x] Protected routes for secure access
+- [x] Dark mode implementation with theme toggle
+- [x] Persistent theme preferences
+- [x] System theme detection
+- [x] User profile menu with logout functionality

 ## Usage Guide

+### 1. Login
+1. Navigate to the login page at `/login`
+2. Enter your email and password (minimum 6 characters)
+3. For demo purposes, you can use any email and password
+4. Click "Sign in" to access the application

+**Demo Credentials:**
+- Email: demo@example.com
+- Password: demo123

-### 1. Upload PDF
+### 2. Upload PDF
-1. Buka aplikasi di browser
+1. After logging in, you'll be redirected to the main application
+2. Open the application in your browser
-2. Klik area upload atau **drag & drop** file PDF ke area upload
+2. Click the upload area or **drag & drop** a PDF file into the upload area
-3. File PDF akan otomatis di-render di viewer
+3. The PDF file will automatically render in the viewer
-4. Tunggu hingga loading selesai
+4. Wait for the loading to complete

 **Tips:**
-- Ukuran file maksimal yang direkomendasikan: 10MB
+- Recommended maximum file size: 10MB
-- Format yang didukung: PDF (.pdf)
+- Supported format: PDF (.pdf)
-- File diproses 100% di browser, tidak diupload ke server
+- Files are processed 100% in the browser, not uploaded to any server

+### 3. Toggle Dark Mode
+- Click the moon/sun icon in the header to toggle between light and dark modes
+- Your preference will be saved automatically
+- The app respects your system's color scheme preference by default

-### 2. Navigate PDF (Multi-page)
+### 4. Navigate PDF (Multi-page)
-Gunakan kontrol navigasi yang tersedia:
+Use the available navigation controls:
-- **First/Last Page**: Langsung ke halaman pertama/terakhir
+- **First/Last Page**: Jump directly to the first/last page
-- **Previous/Next**: Navigasi halaman per halaman
+- **Previous/Next**: Navigate page by page
-- **Page Counter**: Menampilkan halaman saat ini dari total halaman
+- **Page Counter**: Displays current page of total pages
-- **Zoom Controls**: Zoom in/out (50% - 300%), atau reset ke 100%
+- **Zoom Controls**: Zoom in/out (50% - 300%), or reset to 100%

-### 3. Create Signature
+### 5. Create Signature
-1. Klik tombol **"Buat Tanda Tangan"**
+1. Click the **"Create Signature"** button
-2. Pilih salah satu dari 4 metode:
+2. Choose one of 4 methods:

-#### A. Gambar (Draw)
+#### A. Draw
-- Gambar tanda tangan menggunakan mouse atau touch
+- Draw your signature using mouse or touch
-- Klik **"Clear"** untuk menghapus dan gambar ulang
-- Pilih warna dan ketebalan garis
+- Click **"Clear"** to erase and redraw
+- Choose line color and thickness
-- Preview real-time di canvas
+- Real-time preview on canvas

-#### B. Ketik (Text)
+#### B. Text
-- Ketik nama Anda di input field
+- Type your name in the input field
-- Pilih dari berbagai font signature yang tersedia
+- Choose from various available signature fonts
-- Pilih ukuran font
+- Select font size
-- Pilih warna teks
+- Choose text color
-- Preview otomatis muncul
+- Preview appears automatically

 #### C. Upload (Image)
-- Klik **"Upload Image"** atau drag & drop
+- Click **"Upload Image"** or drag & drop
-- Pilih file gambar (PNG, JPG, JPEG)
+- Select an image file (PNG, JPG, JPEG)
-- Gambar akan otomatis di-crop dan di-optimize
+- Image will be automatically cropped and optimized
-- Preview langsung ditampilkan
+- Preview is displayed immediately

 #### D. QR Code
-- Masukkan konten QR Code (URL, text, email, phone, dll)
+- Enter QR Code content (URL, text, email, phone, etc.)
-- Atau gunakan template cepat yang tersedia
+- Or use available quick templates
-- Atur ukuran QR Code (100px - 300px)
+- Set QR Code size (100px - 300px)
-- Pilih error correction level (L, M, Q, H)
+- Choose error correction level (L, M, Q, H)
-- Customize warna foreground dan background
+- Customize foreground and background colors
-- Toggle margin putih di sekitar QR Code
+- Toggle white margin around QR Code
-- Preview QR Code langsung bisa di-scan
+- QR Code preview can be scanned immediately

-3. Klik **"Gunakan Tanda Tangan"** untuk menambahkan ke dokumen
-4. Signature akan muncul di halaman PDF yang sedang aktif
+3. Click **"Use Signature"** to add it to the document
+4. The signature will appear on the currently active PDF page

-### 4. Position & Resize Signature
+### 6. Position & Resize Signature
-Setelah signature ditambahkan:
+After adding a signature:
-- **Drag**: Klik dan drag signature ke posisi yang diinginkan
+- **Drag**: Click and drag the signature to the desired position
-- **Resize**: Drag corner handles untuk mengubah ukuran
+- **Resize**: Drag corner handles to change size
-- **Delete**: Klik icon delete (🗑️) di pojok signature
+- **Delete**: Click the delete icon (🗑️) in the signature corner
-- **Multi-signature**: Ulangi proses untuk menambah signature lain
+- **Multi-signature**: Repeat the process to add more signatures

 **Tips:**
-- Signature ter-assign ke halaman tertentu
+- Signatures are assigned to specific pages
-- Bisa menambahkan multiple signatures di satu halaman
+- You can add multiple signatures on one page
-- Bisa menambahkan signature berbeda di setiap halaman
+- You can add different signatures on each page
-- Position dan size disimpan per signature
+- Position and size are saved per signature

-### 5. Download PDF
+### 7. Download PDF
-1. Pastikan semua signature sudah diposisikan dengan benar
+1. Ensure all signatures are positioned correctly
-2. Klik tombol **"Download PDF"**
+2. Click the **"Download PDF"** button
-3. Aplikasi akan:
+3. The application will:
-   - Memproses semua signatures
+   - Process all signatures
-   - Embed signatures ke dalam PDF
+   - Embed signatures into the PDF
-   - Generate file baru dengan nama `[original-name]-signed.pdf`
+   - Generate a new file named `[original-name]-signed.pdf`
-4. File otomatis terdownload ke folder Downloads
-5. Buka file untuk verifikasi hasil
+4. The file will automatically download to your Downloads folder
+5. Open the file to verify the results

 **Note:**
-- Minimum 1 signature harus ditambahkan sebelum download
+- At least 1 signature must be added before download
-- Processing mungkin memakan waktu untuk PDF besar
+- Processing may take time for large PDFs
-- Signature akan permanent di PDF hasil download
+- Signatures will be permanent in the downloaded PDF

 ## Browser Support

-Aplikasi ini mendukung semua browser modern dengan fitur Canvas API dan File API:
+This application supports all modern browsers with Canvas API and File API features:

 | Browser | Version | Status | Notes |
 |---------|---------|--------|-------|